Tom-Nagy/family-friendly/FEATURES.md

 Page where user can add and edit personal information.
 It gives the possibility to delete the profile.
 Upon deleting a message gives the user information about data stored and the steps to follow to retrieve or delete this data.
 There is a section that displays the event he or she is participating in.
 It provides option to cancel, edit or leave an event.
 A sorting button is provided in order to only show the event created by the user.
+A default profile picture is displayed representing the top flower of the website logo.

+3 links provide the user the possibility to update/change:

+* Profile picture
+* Profile information
+* Password

+### Update Profile

+Prepopulated form where user can update their information:

+* First name
+* Last name
+* Email
+* Username

+### Update Profile Picture

+Form where user can upload an image they will use for their profile picture.
+Only ``.png`` file are accepted for profile picture.

+### Change Password

 [**:back:** *Table of Content*](#Table-of-Content)